eliu-civ/CIV-CTF-Writeups-/PicoGym/Easy/Hidden in plainsight.md

 You should've downloaded img.jpg, so run the following to extract the flag with '-p' to give the passphrase we found: steghide extract -sf img.jpg -p pAzzword

 Bingo!
-We've been given the flag in a txt file!
+We've been given the flag in a .txt file!

 You can view the file using 'nano filename' or 'cat filename'.